shillingp/shillingp.github.io/_posts/2017-06-06-list-accessing-in-javascript.md

 testList.slice(1) // get rest of element
 ```

 This is clearly not concise and it is not obvious to beginners why we use certain approaches for some things and other approaches for a seemingly identical task.
-Of coarse as you learn about mutability you discover why we dont use `.shift()` or `.pop()` to get the first or last elements.
+Of course as you learn about mutability you discover why we dont use `.shift()` or `.pop()` to get the first or last elements.

 In Clojure(script) there is no *extra* syntax for accessing any of our data structures.
 Therefore the default way to access an element in a list or array is to use a function `nth` and provide the list and the index, as soon as you begin to use one side-effect free function it becomes much more straightforward and clear what you are really asking for.
 Then sprinkle in a few extra helpful aliases `first`, `second` and `last` that use `nth` with fixed parameters.